JohnPlamoottil/se_project_express/README.md

 - MongoDB
 - SQL

----
 # Sprint 13
+Back-End Authentication and Authorization
-## Project 13 - Back-End Authentication and Authorization:
+## Project 13
+se_project_express

 ### Overview:
 - Intro
 - Features
 - Links

 ### Intro:
 This phase of the WTWR project focuses on implementing user authentication and authorization features.
 The key additions include:

 - User registration and login functionality with secure password handling